 Adopted Child – An adopted child is always treated as your own child.
-This includes a child who was lawfully placed with you for legal adoption.
+This term includes a child who was lawfully placed with you for legal adoption.

-ATIN, Adoption Taxpayer Identification Number – IRS issues an ATIN as a temporary taxpayer identification number for a child when the adopting parents do not have and cannot get a SSN, Social Security number, until the adoption is final.
+ATIN, Adoption Taxpayer Identification Number – IRS issues an ATIN as a temporary taxpayer identification number for a child when the adopting parents do not have and cannot get an SSN, Social Security number, until the adoption is final.

 - A state